Price's law for spin fields on a Schwarzschild background: Preliminaries

 Constants in this work may depend on the hyperboloidal foliation via the function $\hhyp$.
 For simplicity, we shall always suppress this dependence throughout this work as one can fix this function once for all.
 For the same reason, the dependence on the mass parameter $M$ is always suppressed as well.

 We denote a universal constant by $C$ if it depends only on the hyperboloidal foliation and the mass $M$.
 If a universal constant depends on a set of parameters $\mathbf{P}$, we denote it by $C(\mathbf{P})$.
-We use regularity parameters, generally denoted by $\reg$, and $\regl$ which is a universal constant.
+We denote $\reg$ as a general regularity parameter, and denote $\regl$ as a universal constant which may change from line to line.
 Also, $\regl(\mathbf{P})$ means a regularity constant depending on the parameters in the set $\mathbf{P}$.

 We say $F_1\lesssim F_2$ if there exists a universal constant $C$ such that $F_1\leq CF_2$.
 Similarly for $F_1\gtrsim F_2$.
 If both $F_1\lesssim F_2$ and $F_1\gtrsim F_2$ hold, we say $F_1\sim F_2$.

 Let $\mathbf{P}$ be a set of parameters.
 We say $F_1\lesssim_{\mathbf{P}} F_2$ if there exists a universal constant $C(\mathbf{P})$ such that $F_1\leq C(\mathbf{P})F_2$.
 Similarly for $F_1\gtrsim_{\mathbf{P}} F_2$.
 If both $F_1\lesssim_{\mathbf{P}} F_2$ and $F_1\gtrsim_{\mathbf{P}} F_2$ hold, then we say $F_1\sim_{\mathbf{P}} F_2$.